+Although the Company does not have a formal investor relations policy, the Company recognises that effective communication can highlight transparency and enhance accountability to its shareholders and investors.
 The Company's corporate governance practices promote a fair and equitable treatment to all shareholders.
 The Company strives to disclose information on a timely basis to shareholders and ensure any disclosure of price sensitive information is not made to a selective group.
 To facilitate shareholders' ownership rights, management ensures that all material information is disclosed on a comprehensive, accurate and timely basis via SGXNet.
 All shareholders of the Company receive the full annual report with the notice of AGM.
 Recent annual reports of the Company are available on the Company's website at www.hwahongcorp.com.
-The notice of AGM is also advertised in newspapers and made available on the SGXNet.
-AGM and/or other general meetings of shareholders are the principal forum for dialogue and interaction with shareholders.
+The notice of AGM to shareholders is issued at least fourteen days, or as required, before the scheduled AGM.
+The notice is also advertised in The Business Times and made available on the SGXNet.
+AGM and other general meetings of shareholders are the principal forum for dialogue and interaction with shareholders.
 During these meetings, shareholders are given the opportunity to air their views and ask Directors and/or management questions regarding the Company and the Group.
 All shareholders are entitled to vote in accordance with the established voting rules and procedures.
 The Company conducted poll voting for all resolutions tabled at general meetings.